 Deal with adverse incidents appropriately

-A 2014 survey of fellows and members of the Royal College of Physicians demonstrated that of the 1,463 respondents who had been involved in an adverse event or near miss, 76% of them felt it had affected them personally and professionally.
+A previous survey of fellows and members of the Royal College of Physicians in 2014 showed that of the 1,463 respondents who had been involved in an adverse event or near miss, 76% of them felt it had affected them personally and professionally.

-We have previously published advice about the support that is available to 'second victims' - a term sometimes used to describe clinicians coping with an adverse event.
-The website secondvictim.co.uk, launched in January 2019, also offers support for individual clinicians and their employers.
+We have previously published advice about the support available to 'second victims' - a term sometimes used to describe clinicians coping with an adverse event.
+The website secondvictim.co.uk also offers support for individual clinicians and their employers.